Household debts are rising in UK. Read this article to know how secured debt and unsecured debt are connected to that.⭐Facts⭐

 One frightening figure from the report highlighted that back in 2017; the annual outgoings of many people surpassed their earnings for the first time in 3 decades, with 619,000 contacting debt advice charity, StepChange.

 Many of those seeking advice were under 40, showing that the younger generations were having the toughest time overcoming debt.

 Interest rate concerns

-With the Bank of England upping their interest rates from 0.5% to 0.75% recently, this is a source of major anxiety for individuals who are struggling to free themselves from a seemingly never-ending cycle of debt.
+With the Bank of England increasing their interest rates from 0.5% to 0.75% recently, this is a source of major anxiety for individuals who are struggling to free themselves from a seemingly never-ending cycle of debt.

 With Brexit on the horizon, a period of great uncertainty looms for the UK economy and financial markets, so less is most definitely more when it comes to household borrowing.